svuillaume/FortiCNAPP/docs/genAISec.md

 Each of these shifts introduces a new layer of risk.
 And like any new architecture, GenAI does not replace the security fundamentals — it **stacks new concerns on top of them**.

-This post walks through the five layers of a typical GenAI deployment, the main risks at each layer, recent real-world incidents, how the Fortinet portfolio maps to each layer, and the leading third-party vendors customers also evaluate.
+This post walks through the five layers of a typical CodeVibing Environment, the main risks at each layer, recent real-world incidents, how the Fortinet portfolio maps to each layer, and the leading third-party vendors customers also evaluate.
 No agentic AI here — we are keeping the scope to LLM consumption, RAG, and MCP integrations.

 ---

-## The five layers at a glance
+## CodeVibing Security - The five layers at a glance

 1. **Developer Endpoint** — where code is written with AI assistance
 2. **LLM API Consumption** — where your application talks to the model